mrsarathi-00/Typing_Speed_Test/README.md

-# ⌨️ Console-Based Typing Speed Test (Java)
+⌨️ Typing Speed Test — Console & GUI (Java)

-A simple console-based Java application that allows users to test their typing speed.
-The program measures how quickly and accurately a user can type a given sentence.
+A simple yet versatile Java application that allows users to test their typing speed in two modes:

----
+Console-Based Version

+Graphical User Interface (GUI) Version

+The project includes separate Java files for both implementations, giving users the option to run the test in a terminal or through a GUI window.

-## 📌 Features
+📌 Features (Both Versions)
+✔️ Console-Based Typing Speed Test

-- Clean and interactive **command-line interface**
+Clean and interactive command-line interface

-- Displays a sample sentence to type
+Displays a sample sentence to type

-- Measures time taken in **seconds**
+Measures time taken in seconds

-- Calculates typing speed in **WPM (Words Per Minute)**
+Calculates speed in WPM (Words Per Minute)

-- Checks for **accuracy** (exact match required)
+Checks for accuracy (exact match required)

----
+🖥️ GUI-Based Typing Speed Test

+User-friendly windowed interface (Swing / JavaFX)

+Shows the sentence and text field for typing

+Real-time timers or manual start/end triggers

+Calculates WPM and accuracy

+Clear on-screen results and buttons for easy use